Bissbert/m152_galleryproject_server/README.md

 It is used to save and fetch images and the belonging data from and to a database.

+There are implementations all CRUD operations for the image as well as a all metadata endpoint.
+The list of images doesn't contain the images themself, these have to be fetched seperatatelly to optimize the loading speeds

 ## Example Usage Of Endpoints

 ```